 With the second-generation Apple Pencil you now have wireless charging.
 Just attach it magnetically to the side of your iPad and make sure you have Bluetooth enabled.

 Second-generation Apple Pencils connect to your iPad magnetically.
 This means no more digging around in your bag for your stylus.
+Not many competing styluses have a magnetic attachment, so you’re more likely to lose them or leave them behind.

 Few other styluses can boast such features.
 Those that do are often inferior in their implementation.

-Who Uses the Apple Pencil?
+Who Uses the Apple Pencil the Most?

 The Apple Pencil is a great all-around stylus, which anyone can use in place of a lower quality option.
 A lot of apps use it in creative ways.
 It’s great for writing notes or doodling, but really shines when used by the right user.